machine-learning-apps/gpr-docker-publish/README.md

 Where:
 - `Image_Name` is provided by the user as an input.
-- `shortSHA` is the first 12 characters of the GitHub SHA that triggered the action.
+- `shortSHA` is either the first 12 characters of the GitHub commit SHA or the value of IMAGE_TAG env variable

 ## Usage